 Five Simple Steps to go to Prison

-In 1994 I was approached by some real estate investors and became involved in their real estate fraud conspiracy.
+Years ago I was approached by some real estate investors and became involved in their real estate fraud conspiracy.
 I wasn’t innocent, but I was naïve.
 I broke off my association with them after a few months for fear of loosing my job.
 I wanted to avoid prison, but it didn’t work out that way.

-At the end of 1998, four years after my association with the real estate investors, I was arrested by the FBI outside of a restaurant and charged with conspiracy to commit mail fraud, wire fraud and money laundering.
+Four years after my association with the real estate investors, I was arrested by the FBI outside of a restaurant and charged with conspiracy to commit mail fraud, wire fraud and money laundering.
 I fought the charges because I didn’t want to admit I did anything wrong but I eventually plead guilty and received a 21 month federal prison sentence.

 I have taken some time, to pull from my experience, 5 action steps you can take to guarantee that your career and your life will change forever.

 In all industries, there are procedures and practices that would be considered “cutting corners.”
 Perhaps at one company or with one client this corner cutting isn’t done or expected but at another company or with another client it is.
 Refusing to cut corners can be exceedingly difficult when you are trying to keep your job or retain your customers and referral sources.
 I know your mother told you that one white lie can lead to another bigger white lie then another and another – before you know it you’re a big fat liar pants and are in way over your head.

 Action: Don’t listen to your mother, go with the flow and cut corners.